 Celebrating your high school graduation, you sit down to dinner to have a commemorative meal with your family.
 Just as you expected, your grandmother asks you the question you can’t seem to escape, “What do you want to major in?”
 You pause because, the truth is, you could see yourself moving in a variety of different directions.
 It’s tough to pick just one path.
 “Erm, I’m not really sure,” you answer with a meek smile.
 “Well, what are you passionate about?” she challenges with an exaggerated flick of her spoon, mashed potatoes flying across the table.

 Most students going into college don’t know what they are passionate about.
 Knowing your values will certainly help you in the future, especially when it comes to deciding on a major and (eventually) a career.
 Try these tips to get you pondering about the things you truly care about.

 Recognize your strengths

 Acknowledging your strengths allows you to capitalize on the unique qualities you bring to this world.
 What comes effortlessly to you?
 Try not to focus solely on academic strengths, but also on distinct personality traits and aptitudes.
 Once you make a list of your favorite quirks, think about how those characteristics can be translated into areas of study.
-There IS something for everyone.
+There is something for everyone.
 Also, don’t allow feelings of inadequacy keep you from pursuing your dreams.
 I mean, everyone has to start somewhere, right?
 With time and practice, you have the ability of becoming the next great talent.

 Make a list of all the topics that interest you